bezata/NFTHUB-Arthouse/README.md

 # NFTHUB
-# You can mint your NFT on this project and you can exhibit on the page with little bit listing fee. for dacade
+# You can mint your NFT on this project and you can exhibit on the page with little bit listing fee.
+For dacade
+# If login screen stuck disconnect your wallet and connect it again(I'll fix that)
 # https://bezata.netlify.app/login
-#If login screen stuck just disconnect wallet and connect again

 # NFT Arthouse dApp on Celo Blockchain